JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 * complex type (XML Schema)
 * Plain Old Data Object (PODO, various languages)

 All can be classified as "custom" types.
-The programmer defines them, gives them a name, and uses instances of them in code.
+The programmer defines them, gives the definition a name, and uses instances of them in code.

-## How might a Universal Type System work?
+## Aspects of Universal Type System

-A UTS schema does not define an implementation, but can be used to generate implementations in other languages.Yes, it sounds like another type-to-type mapping framework, but UTS is language independent.
-Therefore, it describes data types used in a domain, but not in terms of how it is implemented in one more languages.
-It is language agnostic.
+A UTS schema does not define an implementation, it is purely conceptual.
+So an integer is just some whole number, and a string is a bunch of characters.
+It sketches out the kinds of data used in a domain.
+It brings to benefits: 1) as a concept, it doesn't get bogged down into implementation detail; 2) as a set of definitions, they can reasonably be represented in other languages.
+Those languages may introduce constraints, but that's another topic to address later.

+From here on I will use the term "dialect" instead of "language", as well as "subdialect" to mean a variation of a language.
+I acknowledge the following to be "fuzzy", and that's fine.
+This article is intended as a thought piece and not a detailed outline with all issues worked out in or even accounted for.

 <h3>Basic Components</h3>